Joshua Tree Map Trek

 You should be able to relocate.

-If you have doubts, contact Rex.
+If you have questions about the navigation skills, contact Rex.

 Checkpoint Verification: